 As a teen in the 1960’s, I played keyboards in a progressive rock group based in the West Village, NYC and on Long Island and became “almost famous” until a necessary stint in the military (US Air Force) during the Vietnam era, followed by marriage and children, which convinced me to give up my near-starving-artist lifestyle for a career as a piano tuner-technician-rebuilder and builder in order to make a steady living and raise a family.
 Now that my two (amazing) sons are grown and I’m on my own again (for the first time in decades), and after a frightening bout with cancer recently (which ironically turned out to be a blessing), I have rearranged my priorities, rediscovered my spirit, and reinvented myself, pouring all efforts back into creating music once again, which is truly nourishing and brings me great joy.

 It’s a talent that does not belong to me; it’s really a gift that’s on loan from the Universe and one for which I am immensely grateful, and it has revealed a life path that I must follow for the rest of my days… creating music.

-Disclaimer: I’ve occasionally been told by friends and fans I have an “interesting” or “somewhat unique” voice which is their nice way of saying that my voice kinda sucks, but I have never portrayed myself as a vocalist; I only sing to try and get across some of the musical ideas that rattle around in my head, in the hope that some talented song stylist with a trained voice will hear this music and do it the justice I believe it deserves.
-Thank you for opening your heart and listening.
+Disclaimer: I’ve occasionally been told I have an “interesting” and “somewhat unique” voice which most likely is a nice way of saying that my voice sucks, but I have never portrayed myself as a vocalist; I only sing to try and get across some of my musical ideas in the hope that some talented someone with a trained voice will hear this music and do it the justice the Universe deserves.
+Thank you for listening.